 Designed by the renowned Edwardian architect Henry Lanchester, the Umaid Bhawan palace exhibits influences from both Eastern and Western architectures.
 Made of amazing Golden-Yellow sandstones, this 347-roomed palace shines like Gold, when kissed by the Sunlight.
-The Umaid Bhawan Palace is now divided into three parts- A luxury Taj Palace Hotel (since 1972), a Museum focusing on the 20th century history of the Jodhpur Royal Family and the residence of the owner's royal family.
+The Umaid Bhawan Palace is now divided into three parts- A luxury Taj Palace Hotel (since 1972), a Museum focusing on the 20th-century history of the Jodhpur Royal Family and the residence of the owner's royal family.
 The Whole palace was built between 1928 and 1943 by the Grand Father (Umaid Singh) of the present Maharaja of the palace.
-The Umaid Bhawan palace is truly a treat to the eyes and offers an exotic Rajasthani ambience to the visitors.
+The Umaid Bhawan palace is truly a treat to the eyes and offers an exotic Rajasthani ambiance to the visitors.
 The classical interior works of the palace are fine examples of Great Rajput artwork.

-Umaid Bhawan Palace has converted into a luxury 5 star heritage hotel at present.
+Umaid Bhawan Palace was converted into a luxury 5-star heritage hotel at present.
 Umaid Bhawan Palace was called Chittar Palace during its construction due to its location on Chittar Hill, the highest point in Jodhpur.

-The interiors of the palace are done in Art Décor style.
+The interiors of the palace are done in the Art Décor style.
 Puppet shows and other cultural programs are organized in the courtyards for the guests.
 It is spread across 26 acres, and the complete palace has 347 rooms.

-The other attractions of Umaid Bhawan are the Throne Room decorated with Ramayana Murals, a library and the museum showcasing a variety of royal articles such as a banner presented by Queen Victoria, weapons, paintings etc.
+The other attractions of Umaid Bhawan are the Throne Room decorated with Ramayana Murals, a library and the museum showcasing a variety of royal articles such as a banner presented by Queen Victoria, weapons, paintings, etc.